 Selling Your Online Course

 This seems to be a difficult area that many people struggle with.
 What should you charge?
 How do you sell at higher price points?
-If you’ve done this before it’s not as much of a problem.
-For beginners this can be a bit of a learning curve.
-Especially if you don’t have any background in email marketing.
+If you've done this before, it's not as much of a problem.
+For beginners, this can be a bit of a learning curve especially if you don't have any background in email marketing tools.

 That doesn't mean this isn't possible.
 These online course platforms include marketing features, credit card payment options, and tools to help you create and sell your course.
 While there can be a learning curve, you have the ability to create content that students will pay for.